-Trading with cryptocurrencies can bring you immense riches, or it could devastate you financially if you are careless.
+Trading with cryptocurrencies can bring you immense riches or devastate you financially if you are careless.
 Digital assets operate under blockchain technology that implements stringent cryptocurrency security, discouraging hackers from infiltrating the network.

-Despite these active security measures in place, trading in digital assets does bring with it risks that you must consider, especially if you want to maintain your currency to use at the best crypto casino.
+Despite these active security measures, trading in digital assets does bring risks that you must consider, especially if you want to maintain your currency to use at the best crypto casino.

 Risks Of Holding and Trading In Crypto